-The sonnet O voi che per la via is, moreover, a sonnet that exists in a pre-Vita Nuova redaction, offering us therefore an opportunity to consider the longue durée of Lamentations in Dante’s poetry: used first in a courtly sonnet that predates the Vita Nuova, Lamentations then migrates to the Vita Nuova, whose theologized prose-frame draws attention to the biblical textuality that hybridizes the early courtly poem, and ultimately resurfaces in Inferno 30.
+The sonnet O voi che per la via is, moreover, a sonnet that exists in a pre-Vita Nuova redaction, offering us an opportunity to consider the truly longue durée of Lamentations in Dante’s poetry: used first in a courtly sonnet that predates the Vita Nuova, Lamentations then migrates to the Vita Nuova, whose theologized prose-frame draws attention to the biblical textuality that hybridizes the early courtly poem, and ultimately resurfaces in Inferno 30.
 For more on the sonnet O voi che per la via, see my commentary to the sonnet in Dante’s Lyric Poetry, cited in Coordinated Reading.

 There are further echoes of Dante’s lyric poetry in this section of Inferno 30.
 Maestro Adamo’s poigant recall of the “verdi colli / del Casentin” (green hills of the Casentino [Inf.
 30.64-65]) reminds us of the lover’s location in Dante’s canzone montanina.
 Maestro Adamo’s reference to the castle of Romena “where I counterfeited / the currency that bears the Baptist’s seal” (“là dov’ io falsai / la lega suggellata del Batista” [Inf.
 30.73-74]) is a reference to the castle in the Casentino that belonged to the Conti Guidi, and thus takes us back to the tenzone with Forese, where the Conti Guidi are mentioned as good marriage prospects because of their great wealth.
 In Maestro Adamo’s more jaundiced description they are the powerful lords who hired him to counterfeit the Florentine florin.

-The altercation between Sinon and Maestro Adamo features and repeats the words ver (truth, true) and falso (falsehood, false), as analyzed in Dante’s Poets, the exchange of insults thus becomes a mise-en-abyme of Malebolge’s deepest thematics:
+The altercation between Sinon and Maestro Adamo features and repeats the words ver (truth, true) and falso (falsehood, false).
+As analyzed in Dante’s Poets, the exchange of insults thus becomes a mise-en-abyme of Malebolge’s deepest thematics:

-The binary ver versus menzogna, the binary inherited from Inferno 16’s baptism of comedìa as “ver c’ha faccia di menzogna” (truth that has the face of a lie [Inf.
-16.124]), is now cast as the binary ver versus falso.
-In the form of tagged insults, “truth” versus “falsehood” becomes the sing-song refrain that seals and concludes Hell’s circle of fraud.
+The foundational binary ver versus menzogna — the very binary that is inherited from Inferno 16’s baptism of comedìa as “ver c’ha faccia di menzogna” (truth that has the face of a lie [Inf.
+16.124]) — is now recast as the binary ver versus falso.
+In the form of tagged insults, “truth” versus “falsehood” is the sing-song refrain that seals and concludes Hell’s circle of fraud.
 As I noted in Dante’s Poets, these alignments suggest that, whereas Sinon from the tragedìa is related to falsehood, Maestro Adamo from the comedìa is related to truth.
 Such alignments are not moral, but ways of restating the foundational meditation on genre, style, and truth value that runs through Inferno and Malebolge in particular, as featured in the treatment of Ulysses and Guido da Montefeltro:

-At the end of Inferno 30 Virgilio severely rebukes Dante for watching the squabble between Maestro Adamo and Sinon so avidly:
+At the end of Inferno 30 Virgilio severely rebukes Dante for watching, with such avidity, the squabble between Maestro Adamo and Sinon: